-All the buttons are customizeable via the official Corsair CUE software.
+All the buttons are customizable via the official Corsair CUE software.
 However, it's not one of the intuitive software out there and can be quite challenging for first-timers.
 The DPI button can cycle between five DPI settings.

 The performance of this gaming mouse is excellent and has no latency & lags.
 And that's one of the reasons that it has earned a fair share of reviews on Amazon.
-At the time of writing, the Corsair Harpoon had around 67% 5-star rating with people praising it for its durability, battery life, and performance.

 The Corsair Harpoon can get you around 60 hours of battery life.
 And if you run out of battery, you can charge it while gaming.

 If you are looking for a modestly priced mouse with excellent performance, the Razer Mamba Wireless makes for a good buy.
 While it may not be a looker, this gaming mouse brings a lot to the table.
 For one, the sensor is accurate and flawless, and it offers a comfortable grip, thanks to the sculpted thumb grips at each side.
 There are a total of seven buttons, which include two thumb buttons and two DPI buttons.

 The Mamba has a pretty symmetrical and subtle design, especially for a gaming mouse.

 Customizing the buttons is via the in-house Razer Synapse 3 software.
 Though it's not one of the intuitive software out there, assigning different actions for the buttons is a pretty simple affair.
 Beyond that, you can also play with the lighting of the scroll wheel and the Razer logo.
 And yeah, you can also tweak the DPI levels, if at all you want to assign different functions to the DPI buttons.